Underground Electric Railways Company of London: Background

 The first deep-level tube railway, the City and South London Railway (C&SLR), opened in 1890.
 Its early success resulted in a rush of proposals to Parliament for other deep-level routes under the capital, but by 1901 only two more lines had opened: the Waterloo & City Railway (W&CR) in 1898 and the Central London Railway (CLR) in 1900.
-Construction had started on one other line and then stopped following a financial crisis.
-The rest of the companies were struggling to raise funding.
+Construction started on one other line and stopped following a financial crisis.
+The rest of the companies needed help to raise funding.

-The District Railway (DR) was a sub-surface underground railway which had opened in 1868.
+The District Railway (DR) was a sub-surface underground railway, which had opened in 1868.
 Its steam-hauled services operated around the Inner Circle and on branches to Hounslow, Wimbledon, Richmond, Ealing, Whitechapel and New Cross.
-By 1901, the DR was struggling to compete with emerging motor bus and electric tram companies and the CLR which were eroding its passenger traffic.
-To become more competitive, the DR was contemplating a programme of electrification, although it was not financially strong enough to raise the capital to carry out the work on its own.
+By 1901, the DR was struggling to compete with emerging motor bus and electric tram companies and the CLR, which were eroding its passenger traffic.
+To become more competitive, the DR was contemplating a programme of electrification.
+However, it needed to be financially strong enough to raise the capital to carry out the work independently.
 It also had parliamentary approval for a congestion-relieving deep-level line that was to run beneath its existing route between Gloucester Road and Mansion House.

 By 1898, American financier Charles Tyson Yerkes had made a large fortune developing the electric tramway and elevated railway systems in Chicago, but his questionable business methods, which included bribery and blackmail, had finally drawn the disapproving attention of the public.
 Yerkes had unsuccessfully attempted to bribe the city council and Illinois state legislature into granting him a 100-year franchise for the tramway system.
 Following a public backlash, he sold his Chicago investments and turned his attention to opportunities in London.